 The Best of Banff National Park

-It’s hard to mention the best of Banff and not refer to Moraine Lake.
-Moraine Lake is easily the most iconic lake in all of Canada and the lake was even featured on the Canadian twenty-dollar bill.
+It’s hard to mention the best of Banff without starting with Moraine Lake.
+It is easily the most iconic lake in Canada, and it was even featured on the Canadian twenty-dollar bill.

-The brilliant turquoise color lake is set within a natural amphitheater called the Ten Peaks that tower above the lake.
-It is a magnificent sight to see in person and there is hardly a more soul-stirring scene on earth.
+The lake’s brilliant turquoise color is set within a natural amphitheater called the Ten Peaks, which tower above it.
+It is a magnificent sight to see in person, and there is hardly a more soul-stirring scene on earth.

 My other favorite lakes in Banff

-Vermilion Lakes is largely a marsh so it doesn’t hold the brilliant blue waters like many of the other lakes around Banff, but it still makes for an incredible place to enjoy the park and get views of Mount Rundle.
+Vermilion Lakes is largely a marsh, so its brilliant blue waters are less dazzling than those of many of the other lakes around Banff.
+Still, it is an incredible place to enjoy the park and view Mount Rundle.

 Some of my other favorite mountain views